Drug Evaluation Committee 2010-39 Procedures for Requesting a Clinical Trial by an In-Country Manager for a Clinical Trial (Part 3)

 Question

-In a clinical trial agreement with an in-country clinical trial manager, do the intellectual property rights and research results obtained by conducting the clinical trial belong to the sponsor?
+In a clinical trial agreement with a National Supervisor for Clinical Trials, do intellectual property rights and research results obtained by conducting a clinical trial belong to the sponsor?

 Background of the question

-We are planning to make a two-party contract with a domestic caretaker of a clinical trial (i.e., B), and based on the opinion in question No. 2008-50, we are planning to prepare a contract by specifying the sponsor and the domestic caretaker in the clinical trial agreement.
+We are planning to enter into a two-party contract with a domestic caretaker of a clinical trial (i.e., B), and in response to the opinion in question No. 2008-50, we plan to prepare a contract by specifying the sponsor and the domestic caretaker in the clinical trial agreement.
 Therefore, the domestic manager of the clinical trial asked us if we can change the wording of the following contract.

 (Before the change)